OctopusDeploy/blog/blog/2025-05/octopus-datadog-integration/index.md

 - Deployment logs, which are useful for debugging failed deployments.
 Server logs, which provide diagnostic information about the Octopus server.

 After the integration is set up to send data to Datadog, you can use the out-of-the-box dashboard to get an overview of each deployment by project.
 Build monitors alert you of notable events, like a failed deployment, so you can take action promptly.

-## See the Octopus Datadog integration in action
-{Insert Rob’s demo video or John’s video here}
+Octopus's [audit log stream](https://octopus.com/docs/security/users-and-teams/auditing/audit-stream#configure-audit-stream) can further enrich this data, which you can combine within Datadog for more insights.

 ## Who can use the integration